+equi ipped) before:

-- □ Sleeping in vehicle, unless vehicle has a working CARBON MONOXIDE detector.
+Sleeping in vehicle, unless vehicle has a working CARBON MONOX-

+IDE detector.

-- □ Parking vehicle in garage or confined space.
+Parking vehicle in garage or confined space.

-- □ Parking vehicle for storage.
+Parking vehicle for storage.

-- \Box Servicing vehicle for storage.
+Servicing vehicle for storage.

-- □ Servicing generator.
+Servicing generator.

-- \Box Servicing batteries.
+Servicing batteries.

-- □ Servicing appliances or electrical systems.
+Servicing appliances or electrical systems.

-- \Box Fueling the vehicle.
+Fueling the vehicle.

-DO NOT run the generator or use the AGS AUTO ON or QUIET ON modes (if so equipped) when your RV is indoors or in a confined space.
-Asphyxiation or carbon monoxide poisoning hazards exist whenever generator exhaust gasses can accumulate.
+DO NOT run the generator or use the AGS AUTO ON or QUIET ON

+mod les (if so equipped) when your RV is indoors or in a confined space.